itayfeldman/life/README.md

 ## Setup

 To run the code, you need to have Python 3.7+ and create a virtual environment.
 You can use `venv` or `conda` for this.
-Install the required packages using `pip`:
+Install the required packages using `pip`.

+From the parent directory of this repository, run the following commands:
 ```bash
 python -m venv life
 source life/bin/activate  # On Windows use `life\Scripts\activate`